Stylized Water 2 documentation

 COZY Weather

 COZY renders its skybox and fog as scene geometry using transparent materials.
-Because of this, the water material’s Render Queue value must be set to 3001 (default is 3000).
-You can find this option at the very bottom in the material UI.
+Because of this, the water material’s Render Queue value will automatically be set to 3002 (default is 3000).

 This will ensure the water always renders in front of the sky & clouds, but behind the fog sphere.
 This behaviour is inherent to how 3D transparency rendering works in Unity and is not specific to either assets.